Jamie Allen (baseball): Professional career

-Jamie was placed on the Mariners' 40-man roster on November 6, 1982 as a part of what the Mariners' General Manager Dan O'Brien rebuilding plan.
+Allen was placed on the Mariners' 40-man roster on November 6, 1982, as general manager Dan O'Brien added more younger players to the roster.

-He made his MLB debut on May 1, 1983 at the Kingdome against the Baltimore Orioles.
-He went one-for-four in the game.
+Allen made his MLB debut on May 1, 1983 at the Kingdome against the Baltimore Orioles.
+He went 1-for-4 in the game.
 In his only big league season, Allen hit .223 with four home runs, ten doubles and 21 RBIs in 86 games.
+He had surgery that offseason on the rotator cuff in his right shoulder.
 He continued to play professionally until 1985, finishing his career with the Calgary Cannons of the Pacific Coast League.
+He injured his shoulder again in 1985 after tripping over teammate Kevin King and landing on the hard artificial turf.